jennbot/Code-Dictionary/README.md

 - As a user, I want I want to be able to restore DesignRecipe back to it's default state (load default file).

 *PHASE 3: Grader Instructions*
+Start program at "DesignRecipe" in the UI.GUI folder

 You can generate the first required event by...
 - Clicking the add button either in the menu bar or below the ListView.